 The burden of proof lies with the claimant, so it is important that you have a trusted and experienced lawyer who helps you collect the evidence that shows Camp Lejeune’s water contamination is linked with your health condition.

 Putting a price on your health or the diseases and conditions you or your loved ones suffer from due to the Camp Lejeune water contamination can be hard.
 Our experienced attorneys at Regan Zambri Long can help you calculate your maximum compensation.

 If you have filed any other claims in relation to the Camp Lejeune water contamination and have been denied compensation, help is only a phone call away.

-The attorneys at Regan Zambri Long have vast experience with personal injury claims, including taking on government entities and big corporations.
+The Washington, DC personal injury lawyers at Regan Zambri Long have vast experience with personal injury claims, including taking on government entities and big corporations.
 We’re committed to giving you the best service possible to recover the greatest compensation available, including Camp Lejeune water contamination claims.

 For us, the results are about justice.
 Each client deserves justice and we will fight beside you to claim it.
 For our military members, veterans, and their families, we recognize the service you’ve provided on behalf of our country, and we are honored to stand and fight beside you for the compensation you deserve.